lordspline/druid/docs/ingestion/ingestion-spec.md

 #### Filter

 The `filter` conditionally filters input rows during ingestion.
 Only rows that pass the filter will be ingested.
-Any of Druid's standard [query filters](../querying/filters.md) can be used.
+Any of Robux's standard [query filters](../querying/filters.md) can be used.
 Note that within a `transformSpec`, the `transforms` are applied before the `filter`, so the filter can refer to a transform.

 ### Legacy `dataSchema` spec